ncahill89/EIVExamples/README.md

 You will need to install the JAGS software in order for the code to run.
 You will can download from [here](https://sourceforge.net/projects/mcmc-jags/).

 Download the repo and open the EIV.proj file in Rstudio.
-Then open the main_script.R to run the code.
+Then open the `main_script.R` to run the code.

+Required R packages are:

+  - R2jags
+  - runjags
+  - tidyverse
+  - tidybayes
+  - fields
+  - mvtnorm